MetOffice/git-novice/learners/setup.md

 Please ensure Git is installed via the Company Portal.
 You should now have access to the **Git Bash** app.
+Your version number may be different to the example below.

 ```bash
 $ git --version